 20150/30150.
 Language and Communication.
-This course is a complement to LING 20001 (Introduction to Linguistics).
-It can also be taken as an alternative to it by those students who are not majoring in linguistics but are interested in learning something about language.
+This course is a complement to LING 20001.
+It can also be taken as an alternative to it by nonmajors who are interested in learning something about language.
 It covers a selection from the following topics: What is the position of spoken language in the usually multimodal forms of communication among humans?
 In what ways does spoken language differ from signed language?
 What features make spoken and signed language linguistic?
 What features distinguish linguistic means of communication from animal communication?
 How do humans communicate with animals?
 From an evolutionary point of view, how can we account for the fact that spoken language is the dominant mode of communication in all human communities around the world?
 Why cannot animals really communicate linguistically?
 What do the terms language "acquisition" and "transmission" really mean?
 What factors account for differences between "language acquisition" by children and by adults?
 What does it mean to be a bilingual?
 Are children really perfect "language acquirers"?
 What factors bring about language evolution, including language loss and the emergence of new language varieties?
 What is language contact and what are its manifestations?
 Autumn.

 21000/31000.
 Morphology. (=ANTH 37500) This course deals with linguistic structure and patterning beyond the phonological level.
 We focus on analysis of grammatical and formal oppositions, as well as their structural relationships and interrelationships (morphophonology).
-Spring.
+Autumn.